Deevad/Artwork-Web-Folder/README.md

 * link (auto scroll in the page ) to the picture available.
 * Display date, file weight, image size
 * Generate page title and title for the files automatically.
+* Responsive, image are resized for smartphone, and tablet with smaller screens.

 ## Usage :